Skip to main content

 For deeper product comparisons, see our best water filters for hard water guide.
 For contaminant rankings (PFAS, lead, violations), start at the WaterCheckup rankings hub.

 Heads-up: If you see blue-green staining or pinhole leaks, that can signal corrosive water (low pH), not just hardness.
-Treating hardness without addressing corrosivity can worsen copper or lead release — get a full panel or ask your utility about LCR corrosion control.
+Treating hardness without addressing corrosivity can worsen copper or lead release — get a full panel or ask your public water system about LCR corrosion control.

 Check your own ZIP